Total War: Shogun 2: Gameplay

 There are four types of agents the player may recruit.
 Ninja are capable of scouting, sabotage, and assassination, geisha specialises in solely assassination, metsuke can oversee provinces, arrest or execute enemy agents, or even bribe enemy settlements and armies, and monks (or missionaries for Christian clans) can inspire armies, spread the clan's religion, and convince enemy agents to retire.

 Bolstering a clan's capabilities is the research tree known as "Mastery of the Arts", which is divided into Bushido (military) and Way of Chi (economic, religious, and agents) reforms that provide the player with new units, buildings, and abilities.
 Certain buildings, events, and character modifiers can improve a clan's research speed.

 The player must also manage religious affairs in their domain.
 The predominant religion among clans, Shinto-Buddhism, allows the player to recruit warrior monks—infantry units that forego armour in exchange for exceptional combat capabilities.
 Meanwhile, the Catholic faith introduced by European traders instead provides the player with enhanced trade and early access to firearms, and converting the clan to Christianity will grant further advantages.
 However, provinces with religions other than the player's clan causes significant civil unrest, and must be countered by religious buildings or agents.
 Conversely, the player can spread their religion to enemy clans to incite unrest.

 There are nine major clans that inhabit the provinces of Japan which the player chooses from.
-There are others, including the "Akamasu retainer clan".
+There are others, including the "Amakasu retainer clan".
 All Clans have particular advantages in certain areas, to give a variety of play style with each.